mk360/feh-editor/README.md

 ## FEH Map Editor

 A map editor that integrates [into the game engine](https://github.com/mk360/feh-battles).

 ### How to use

-- Load a map file, ideally a 540x720 image ripped from the game's assets.
+- Choose a map file.
-- Click on each tile, set its properties.
-If applicable, you can set it as a starting point for either of the two teams.
+- Configure tile customizations, and apply them to the tile of your choice.
+You can hold left click to "paint" multiple tiles, you can right-click to reset a tile, you can hold right-click to reset multiple tiles.
-- Tiles should be manually saved.
+- Then press Save when you're done.

 The app will generate an appropriately-formatted JSON file, that you can integrate in the repository's maps data.